-The American Academy of Ophthalmology state that the following conditions make it more likely that a person will develop a stye:
+The American Academy of Ophthalmology states that the following conditions make it more likely for a person to develop a stye:

 A person may not be able to prevent a stye from developing.
-However, keeping the eye clean may help.
+However, keeping the eyes clean may help.

-- Avoid rubbing their eyes if they have not washed their hands.
+- refrain from rubbing their eyes if they have not washed their hands

-- Avoid putting in contact lenses without washing the hands first.
+- avoid putting in contact lenses without washing their hands first

-Most people with a stye have good outcomes with no complications.
+Most people with a stye will not have any complications.
 However, there is a risk that the infection can spread to other areas.

-A person should talk with a doctor if they are not sure of the cause of their eye pain and swelling.
-There are other infections, such as blepharitis, that can cause similar symptoms to occur in or around the eye.
+A person should seek guidance from a doctor if they are not sure about the cause of their eye pain and swelling.
+There are other conditions, such as blepharitis, that can cause similar symptoms to occur in or around the eye.

-According to the National Health Service (NHS), a person should see their doctor if they have an internal stye that:
+A person should contact a doctor if they have an internal stye that:

-- has not gotten better or shown improvement within a few weeks
+- has not shown improvement within 1 week

 - affects their vision